Qz38/hello-world/README.md

 # hello-world
 my first repository
-Quinn is who i am i like videogames and batch
+Quinn is who I am I like videogames and batch coding